-9 Where visitors are able to pet or otherwise come into contact with animals, or are able to touch parts of enclosures which animals may also touch, hand wash units with hot water must be sited adjacent to the animals and their pens for use by the public.
+9 Where visitors are able to pet or otherwise come into contact with animals, or are able to touch parts of enclosures with which animals may have direct contact, hand wash units with hot water for use by the public must be sited adjacent to the stand containing the animals.
 Soap and water is considered to be the most effective way of reducing infection and therefore gels and wipes are not allowed as suitable alternatives.